by Jessica Hansen

 Working with Alliance for Smiles has made me rethink my opinion of ‘ordinary’.

 I always thought of it as a synonym for plain, boring, or uninteresting.
 When I first heard mention of the ‘Ordinary Girl’, I thought, “What an unkind way to be described – why wouldn’t you want to call her ‘extraordinary’?”

-As I came to learn, her name is Cai Fan and her story is anything but ordinary.
+As I came to learn, her story is anything but ordinary.
 She was found, as a newborn baby born under the one child policy of China, abandoned in a dumpster due to her cleft lip – not directly killed by her own parents, who should’ve been the ones to cherish and protect her, but sentenced instead to a slow death alone in a garbage heap.